The Former Slave Who Loved the Constitution

 “The Constitution is a GLORIOUS LIBERTY DOCUMENT.”
 These words were delivered by a former slave.
 The all-caps emphasis was his.
 In an 1852 speech entitled What to the Slave is the Fourth of July the inimitable Frederick Douglass called out the evil of slavery while praising an undeniable instrument of liberation: the U.S. Constitution.

 If you visit the National Museum of African-American History and Culture’s (NMAAHC) online exhibit of Douglass’ Fourth of July speech, you won’t see or hear any mention of the Constitution.
-Of course, it’s not the first or last time that the Smithsonian will suppress history.
-Remember, NMAAHC is the same museum that heavily pushes racist “White Privilege” rhetoric and the infamous (now removed) “Whiteness and White Culture” infographic that proclaimed having a hard work ethic, intact married family, and using objecting rational thinking were “white.”
+It’s not the first or last time that the Smithsonian will suppress history.
+Remember, NMAAHC is the same museum that heavily pushes racist “White Privilege” rhetoric and the infamous (but removed) “Whiteness and White Culture” infographic that proclaimed having a hard work ethic, intact married family, and using objecting rational thinking were “white.”

 We live in an America that is vastly changed from the one in 1852.
-Too many enjoy being bound up in the past as they refuse to see the profoundly altered present and choose to cast a painfully divisive future.
+Too many enjoy being bound up in the past as they refuse to see the profoundly altered present.
+They choose to paint a false America and take pride in dividing us by the beautiful hues of our skin.

 Former NFL antagonist and activist, Colin Kaepernick, loves trotting out the pre-abolition excerpts from this Douglass’ speech in an attempt to justify his fake oppression as a multi-million-dollar brand ambassador for Nike (an actual oppressor that profits from forced labor) and former professional athlete.
 Douglass rightfully denounces the failure of our nation’s political and religious leaders to live up to our national creed and Biblical principles.
 However, anti-America progressives ignore the hope offered in Douglass’ fiery address: “Allow me to say, in conclusion, notwithstanding the dark picture I have this day presented of the state of the nation, I do not despair of this country.”